Monday, December 5, 2011

 Richardson isn't trying to argue that image and identity should matter in indie rock, but his statement reveals an ingrained comfort with the notion that some physical appearances and provenances possess greater myth-making potential than others.
 This probably doesn't bother women from small towns or bearded dudes from big cities too much, but we might ask whether there exists some point beyond which an outlier's personal identity is just too distant or foreign for his or her music to be considered relevant by this scene.
 I'm not saying that Bon Iver doesn't deserve the respect and attention he gets.
 He does.
 But I think we can also be sympathetic to the fact that not every band starts out with the same advantages.

 Now, some might argue that music, like romance, isn't and shouldn't be concerned with providing equal opportunities.
 It's about what we as listeners and lovers want for ourselves, and nothing more needs to be said or defended.
 I understand this.
 But what people want can also expand and mature over time, so those of us who aren't presently wanted can still work hard to build up our merits, knowing the day will come when those efforts finally mean something to somebody.
 We all understand this as well.
-That's why, as a short man, I've learned to be gracious and not to gripe about my lesser fortunes.
+That's why, as a short Asian boy, I've learned to be gracious and not to gripe about my lesser fortunes.
 And that's why, as a songwriter, I've learned to write music that showcases objective mastery and isn't vulnerable to the subjective tastes of any particular time or place.

 Well, here's where it gets tricky.
 So far, indie rock hasn't appreciated any of my efforts in the latter department, and now I have to wonder whether this modus operandi of mine will always backfire in a scene that values humble sincerity and frowns upon calculated effort.
 But really, how else could I possibly do it?
 I'm not a bearded dude from small-town Wisconsin, and there's nothing irresistible about the thought of someone like me doing anything, period.
 So if it's blindingly obvious that I don't exactly know how to go about things, rest assured that I'm not completely naive, either.
-The reason I don't bother to make the kind of music that indie rock never fails to appreciate is because I have good reason to suspect that indie rock wouldn't necessarily appreciate it coming from me.
+The reason I don't bother to make the kind of music that indie rock has never failed to appreciate… is because I have good reason to suspect that indie rock wouldn't appreciate it coming from me.

 So getting back to indie rock, I'd wager that few in this scene would sympathise with my current lack of recognition, given my insistence on creating a bloated, unwelcoming monstrosity filled with Easter mondegreens, doublespeaker rhymes, and emotions buried only beneath thick layers of sardonic wit.
 But I'm just not someone who can hole up in a cabin for months, laying down my unadorned whispers into something painfully earnest and vulnerable, and expect to be loved for it.
 That wouldn't work for me.
 I've been who I am my whole life, I've seen what that signifies to others, and I'm pretty self-aware as an individual, so you'll just have to trust me on that one.
 If it does work for some, I'm only glad to hear it; I wouldn't want to live in a world incapable of spawning Bon Iver, Joanna Newsom, Daniel Johnston, or any other artists making the kind of music that only those like them could ever be loved for making.

 In turn, everything I do is done with an intuitive understanding of what works best for someone like me.
 Given that my life's journey up to the present has been an endless series of sputters and false starts, it's obvious that my intuition is oftentimes downright wrong.
 But in my defence, I really don't have many precedents to work with, much less goodwill to inherit.
 If, by some miracle, Mark Richardson were ever to review a Bobtail Yearlings album, he wouldn't be tapping into any universal sentiment about short Asian boys from California.
-And so I strive over and over to create new archetypes from scratch, despite my perfect record of failure thus far, because creating new archetypes is all there is for me to do at this stage.
+And so I struggle over and over to create new archetypes from scratch, despite my perfect record of failure thus far, because creating new archetypes is all there is for me to do at this stage.
 It doesn't get me a whole lot of love from this scene here and now, true, but it's the only way I can do it if I'm to get any love at all.
 Tomorrow's music historians will certainly be sympathetic to this predicament of mine, and I think some of today's indie rock fans would too, given the chance to know about it.

 The question is, will they ever get to know about it?
 That's not my decision to make, unfortunately.
 I'll leave you here with a parable.
 Jesus only preached to his fellow Israelites, so when a Canaanite woman persisted in begging him to heal her daughter, he told her, "It isn't right to take the children's bread and cast it to dogs."
 The woman replied, "Yes, but even dogs eat crumbs that fall from the master's table."
 To which Jesus then said, "Woman, you have great faith!
 Your wish is granted."
 My point is that I'm not looking to be anyone's favourite here.
 What I'm asking for really amounts to just table scraps, and I've certainly proven my persistence.
 Hopefully, one of these bearded dudes around here will rise up to be my messiah!